 ARCHER: “Oh, that’d sound really good on a violin.”

 JACKSON: Then I’ll do it.
 Because if you’re writing, [you can’t be] thinking, “Shit, well Fern hasn’t got enough hands to play that live on the drums, so I won’t do it.”
 They’re different spaces, listening to music on a record and seeing it live, and on the record there’s so more much more room to add that richness and texture, whereas live, were a lot more punky and everything is quicker.

-WEISS: The title of the album is Love In The 4th Dimension.
+WEISS: The title of the album is Love in the 4th Dimension.
 What is the fourth dimension to you?
-Are you talking about the mind-bending scientific explanation or an emotional fourth dimension?
+Are you talking about the mind-bending scientific explanation, which I don’t fully understand, or an emotional fourth dimension?

 ARCHER: You can keep that word.

 WEISS: Speaking of music being transcendent and going into other worlds with albums, what were some of your formative musical experiences, like first concerts, first CDs, that sort of thing?